a23956491z/all_notes/Programming Lang/RISC-V.md

 Jump:
 * `JALR` is jump and link register.
-* Offset is 12 bits signed I-immediate value
+* Offset is 12 bits signed I-immediate value, not encoded in multiple of 2 bites like `JAL`.
 * Target addrs is obtained by add offset to *sr1*
 * The addr of instruction following the jump store to register *rd*
 * *x0* also can be used in *rd* here if no other usage.

+Combine `JALR` and `LUI` can jump anywhere in 32-bit absolute addr range.
+`LUI` load top 20 bits to register.
+`JARL` add in lower bits

 See [[RISC-V#J-type instrcutions]] for `JAL` information.
 ### U-type instructions